 It’s worth noting that we experienced some minor fraying in two small spots at the top of the pack near the arch of the metal frame.
 We subjected the Traverse to a lot of rough use, taking it on multiple backpacking trips, bringing it all the way down from Seattle to Patagonia, and not thinking much about pack care in the process.
 That said, the nylon shell fabric is fraying on the same small place on both sides.
 It’s unlikely that it’s from bushwhacking but possible that it’s from throwing the pack around.
 After some research, we found a couple user complaints about similar fraying, but this is understandable for a piece of gear that gets put through the wringer regularly.

 The Traverse comes in three sizes and fits true.
-We grabbed a men’s size medium and fit was excellent right out of the box.
-More, there are a couple notable points of adjustability.
-First, the shoulder straps can be moved up and down via Velcro that connects to the main portion of the pack.
-This means that within reason, you can make micro adjustments for yourself or swap or lend the pack to someone within your size range.
-Second, the hipbelt on the Traverse is interchangeable, which is a great feature.
-This allows you to buy a hipbelt in a different size than the pack (REI sells Traverse hipbelts separately for $30), or even use a women’s hipbelt on the men’s pack or vice versa.
-The Osprey Atmos AG does not have an interchangeable hipbelt while the Gregory Baltoro does.
+We tested our normal men’s size medium and the fit was excellent.
+In terms of adjustability, the shoulder straps can be moved up and down via Velcro that connects to the main portion of the pack.
+Further, the shoulder straps and hipbelt on the Traverse are interchangeable, which is a great feature.
+This allows you to buy one in a different size than the pack (REI sells men’s and women’s Traverse shoulder straps and hipbelts separately for $30 each).
+All in all, given the levels of customization and adjustability, most people should be able to get a good all-around fit.

 What We Like